-How to Prioritize the Most Important Tasks in Your Life
+How to Prioritize Your Life with it’s Most Important Tasks

-How to Prioritize the Most Important Tasks in Your Life
+How to Prioritize Your Life with it’s Most Important Tasks

-The first thing to note is that urgency and importance are two separate things.
-The key is to try to prevent important tasks from becoming urgent.
-While we all know that last minute deadlines can and do creep up, for the most part, many tasks are able to be tackled –before they become urgent.
-Here’s the quadrant from Stephen Covey.
-Take a look:
+When using the prioritization quadrant from Steven Covey, note that urgency and importance are two separate things.
+The key is to prevent important tasks from becoming urgent.
+While last minute deadlines can and do creep up, for the most part, many tasks can be tackled before they become urgent.

 Important and Not Urgent